Authentication in NodeJS¶

 We support Azure Identity through the @azure/identity library which simplifies the authentication process and makes it easy to integrate Azure Identity authentication in your solution.

-MSAL + NodeJS¶
+MSAL + NodeJS

 The SPDefault and GraphDefault exported by the nodejs library include MSAL and takes the parameters directly.
-Please consider that ability deprecated and instead use the method shown below to chain the MSAL auth behavior and configure it independently.

 The following samples reference a MSAL configuration that utilizes an Azure AD App Registration, these are samples that show the typings for those objects: